dfeltey/CompilersFromScratch/Slides.md

 - The (K)ontinuation register is a stack of continuations
 - It keeps track of the next step of evaluation

+> - So what do we consider a "complex" expression?
+> - Expressions which are not immediate values.
 > - ~~~haskell
 data Cont = MT
           | FN Clos Cont